Jual6332/OOP_Library/README.md

 # OOP_Library Project Description
 An application for storing bookstore data, including customer-base, book catalog, and employee database.
 From a technology standpoint, written ourely in Object-Oriented Python.

-# Object-Oriented Approach
+# Object-Oriented Approach to Development
-This project relies heavily on encapsulation.
-Inheritance will also be present when the customer and employee classes inherit from the person class.
+This project relies heavily on encapsulation and abstraction.
+Abstraction is accomplished when offering the user Inheritance will also be present when the customer and employee classes inherit from the person class.

 # Custom Classes: Book class.
 Attributes: